What bed size should you choose for your bedroom?

 b) Buying a Double bed?

 A standard UK double bed measures 135cm x 190cm.
-European sized double beds are slightly longer and roomier, compared to the standard UK double bed, measuring 140cm x 200cm.
+European sized double beds are slightly longer and roomier, measuring 140cm x 200cm.
 Again, you should measure your room to make sure that the bed can comfortably fit with enough walking and storage space around the room!

 We recommend that your room should be at least 105 sq. ft. in order to fit a standard UK size double bed.